camunda/camunda/docs/ci.md

 You'll notice the image name starts with a URL, because we'll be using a local Docker registry.
 This is required because we want to use the image that we build as part of the pipeline, without pushing it to any public Docker registry.
 By using a local registry and exposing it to TCC, we can use "private" images.

-To do so, we'll use a [GitHub Actions service container](https://docs.github.com/en/actions/using-containerized-services/about-service-containers), and add the following to your job definition:
+To set up a local Docker registry, we'll use a [GitHub Actions service container](https://docs.github.com/en/actions/using-containerized-services/about-service-containers).
+Add the following to your job definition:

 ```yaml
 services: